 To kick off this Q&A conversation on sustainable logistics, here’s what Mark had to say about GoBolt’s sustainable journey and initiatives beyond EVs and technology:

-Mark, what set you and Heindrik on the path to build the industry’s first sustainable supply chain network?
+Mark, what set you and Heindrik on the path to building the industry’s first sustainable supply chain network?

 Mark: Heindrik and I started the business as a valet storage company.
 Ultimately, we pivoted away from our initial idea because we didn’t like the notion that we were essentially helping people more efficiently hoard their things.
 When we thought about our older selves reflecting back on our legacy, we didn’t think that business model would make for a very inspiring story.

-So we said, let’s partner with manufacturers who have expressed interest in building commercial EVs and be their guinea pig to help advance the technology.
+So we said, let’s partner with manufacturers who have expressed interest in building commercial EVs and be their guinea pigs to help advance the technology.
 This was a philosophical change in GoBolt’s direction.
-But we embraced the desire to holistically revamp ourselves in a way that we would be proud of and embarked in the sustainable logistics space with the goal of not further compounding environmental problems, but solving for them.
+But we embraced the desire to holistically revamp ourselves in a way that we would be proud of and embarked on the sustainable logistics space with the goal of not further compounding environmental problems but solving them.
 We said, let’s do this the right way.
 Let’s do it with technology, sustainability, and a continued emphasis on service.
 And that’s what we’ve done.

 Will you explain GoBolt’s initiatives to reduce carbon emissions and share how you’re progressing toward this goal?

 Mark: Our key sustainability initiatives hinge on leveraging technology and electrifying the last mile.
 Before investing in GoBolt’s EV trucks and infrastructure, our fleet ran on diesel power.
 So, we decided to go all in on technology to increase our efficiency and optimize delivery routes.
-In doing so, we traveled fewer kilometers, had fewer trucks on the road, and produced fewer emissions.
+In doing so, we travelled fewer kilometres, had fewer trucks on the road, and produced fewer emissions.

 That’s why we consider ourselves a tech-first business.
 Heindrik has led our technology development since day one, and we now have a lot of really cool software managing our routing in a dynamic way.
 We’ve also adopted EVs and our business has become synonymous with electrification.

-Our goal is to have the vast majority of our zone one deliveries be electric by 2025, and we’re headed in that direction.
+Our goal is to have the vast majority of our zone one delivery be electric by 2025, and we’re headed in that direction.

 Watch: Mark Ang talks about sustainable logistics and how GoBolt is reducing carbon emissions: